KT Dunn is a retiree who, with her husband, has traveled most of the US mainland and parts of Canada and Europe by car.

 For most of my quick trips, an overnight bag and tote are all I need, but if I'm staying a little longer, a small rolling suitcase (about 21") can be a lifesaver.
 Obviously it holds more clothes, but it is also much easier to transport from my car to my destination when it's necessary to park some distance away.
 I can just anchor my zippered bag over the handle, sling my tote and handbag over my shoulder, and go.

-1. A “ready” zippered travel bag with shoulder strap, containing extras such as:
+1. A “ready” zippered travel bag (with shoulder strap)

-Plastic grocery bags can be used to store and carry shoes.
-Have an extra one or two along to serve as impromptu laundry bags or trash bags.
+Pro Tip: Plastic grocery bags can be used to store and carry shoes.
+Bring some extras along to serve as impromptu laundry bags or trash bags.

 - Nail care products